TwilioLatamEngHub/plugin-conversations-park-an-interaction/README.md

 npm install
 ```

+- Inside the `/public` folder, create a `appConfig.js` file according to the `appConfig.example.js` file.

-Go to the `constants.js` file (inside src > helpers) and change the URLs according to your Twilio functions created earlier `/park-an-interaction` and `/close-an-interaction`.
+- Go to the `constants.js` file (inside src > utils) and change the URLs according to your Twilio functions created earlier `/park-an-interaction` and `/close-an-interaction`.

-Finally, to deploy the plugin, run:
+- Finally, to deploy the plugin, run:

 ```bash
 twilio flex:plugins:deploy --changelog "WRITE YOUR CHANGELOG HERE"
 ```

-You can also run the plugin locally for testing purposes:
+- You can also run the plugin locally for testing purposes:

 ```bash
 twilio flex:plugins:start